Electrical and Computer Engineering Courses

 Ece 560 Topics in Electrical and Computer Engineering (3)

 This course will explore current emerging technologies and related technical management practices on a global basis.
 The content of this course will vary from semester to semester.
 Each offering will cover an advanced engineering topic in Electrical and Computer Engineering.
 May be repeated for credit when content varies.
 Prerequisites: Permission of instructor.
+Students who have received credit for IECE494 cannot receive credit for this course.

 Ece 562 Digital Signal Processing (3)